cepthomas/Nebulua/docs/writing_scripts.md

 ```lua
 function api.process_comp()
 ```
-If it's a static composition call this in setup();
+If it's a static composition call this in setup().

+- return: Meta info about the composition for internal use.

 ```lua